 When You Have an Existing Fence

 If you currently have a fence around your backyard, then most of the work is already done; just be sure your fence is at least 5 to 6 feet tall.
 What’s next is just making sure your cat won’t be able to either jump or climb out.
-There’s a number of ways this can be accomplished.
+There’s several ways this can be accomplished.

 Cat rollers are essentially adapted coyote rollers.
 The rollers are placed on top of the fence, and no surprise here, no cat will be able to jump on it and keep her stability.
 If anything tries to stand on a roller, they immediately start to spin, making the animal (or bird) lose its balance.